How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Real project sites (not stock photos)

-If you want your photos to also support your visibility across platforms, this fits naturally with social media marketing for construction companies.
+In addition, if you want your photos to also support your visibility across platforms, this fits naturally with social media marketing for construction companies.

 Easy weekly photo plan

-• Upload 5–10 photos per week
+• First, upload 5–10 photos per week

-• Keep them real and recent
+• Finally, keep them real and recent

-More good photos usually means more trust, and more trust usually means fewer junk leads.
+As a result, more good photos usually means more trust, and more trust usually means fewer junk leads.

 Step 4: Post Updates So Google and Homeowners See You’re Active

-Posting gives you a simple way to show:
+Therefore, posting also gives you a simple way to show:

 • What you are doing this week